GCC Middle and Back End API Reference

 _vect_peel_extended_info * max )

-Traverse peeling hash table to find peeling option that aligns maximum
+Traverse peeling hash table to find peeling option that aligns maximum number of data accesses.

 References _vect_peel_info::count, _vect_peel_info::dr_info, and _vect_peel_info::npeel.